 Mr. Stale’s generosity stunned me.
 He knew there was no way that I had enough credits to cover the expense of my purchase, but he still insisted I take more and more.
 Saying goodbye to him, the only person who helped me in hard times, brought tears to my eyes.

 “Don’t trust anybody,” He instructed.
 “And remember, follow your gut and use the gun.
 It will keep you alive.

 “Thank you so much, Mr. Stale.
 You just saved our lives.”

 He smiled and showed me to the door.
-With a glance in both directions, he waved that I could go now.
-Being stealthy with a fifty pound pack and a buggy is nearly impossible, but I did my best to walk with finesse toward the exit of Carthage.
-They did not hold you hostage here but there would be a watcher near the door.
+With a glance in both directions, he gestured that the hall was clear.
+Being stealthy with a fifty-pound pack and a buggy was nearly impossible, but I did my best to walk with finesse toward the exit of Carthage.
+They did not hold you hostage here, but there would be a watcher near the door.
 It was considered absurd to try to leave.
-Leaving Carthage equals death.

 In one careful motion, I stepped to the door ID panel and waved my ID in front of it.
-There was only one other time I had done this and it was a distant memory now.
-Like before, the door glided to the left.
+There was only one other time I had done this and it was a distant memory.
+Like before, the door slid soundlessly to the left.
 The desolate land beyond the door sent a shudder down my spine.

 I looked down at my blanket covered baby.
 If I stayed, my beautiful baby would be killed in just hours.
 I took a step, rolling the buggy’s wheels across the threshold.
 A puff of air whooshed passed me, pushing the hair off my shoulder.
 It contained a sweet scent, but I did not know what it was.
 A cough from behind me made my feet shuffle forward without glancing back.

 “Do not come back!”
 A hard shove against my backpack nearly knocked me over as the door slid shut behind me.